liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-liferay-installation-overview.markdown

 this is the recommended configuration--by all means, use the recommended configuration described in the previous section.

-1. Create a new, blank, database for Liferay.
+1. Create a new, blank, database for @product@.

 2. Grant full rights to do anything to the Liferay database to the Liferay database user.

-3. Install Liferay and start it so that it automatically populates its database.
+3. Install @product@ and start it so that it automatically populates its database.

 4. Once the database has been populated with the Liferay tables, remove the permissions for creating and dropping tables from the Liferay database user.

-There are some caveats to running Liferay like this.
+There are some caveats to running @product@ like this.
 Many Liferay plugins create new tables when they're deployed.
-Additionally, Liferay has an automatic database upgrade function that runs when Liferay is upgraded.
+Additionally, @product@ has an automatic database upgrade function that runs when Liferay is upgraded.
 If the Liferay database user doesn't have enough rights to create/modify/drop tables in the database, you must grant those rights to the ID before you deploy one of these